justEstif/project-js-final-instagram-clone/Notes.md

   - In the seed data, we have a `userId` property that is included in each document of the users collection.
     - Each document refers to each individual user that has signed up, and it is connected to them using there id.

+- after calling the seed documents function once -> removed from the lib js